darrenFrowen/Keyvault-Secret-Bicep-onlyIfNotExists/README.md

 1. **First Deployment**:
    - Key Vault is created
    - Secret is created with a new GUID value
-   - Note the secret value from deployment output
+   - Note the secret value from the portal

 2. **Second Deployment**:
    - Key Vault already exists (no changes)
    - Secret creation is skipped due to `@onlyIfNotExists()`
-   - Original secret value is preserved
+   - Original secret value is preserved, check in portal

 ## 📚 Key Benefits of `@onlyIfNotExists()`